In this blog post, we look at how to deal with Chrome forcing us to use HTTPS when using .dev

 How are we going to do this?

-3. Export the public key of this new certificate from the LocalMachine\Personal store
+store - Import the public key of this new certificate into the

 You can find the source file here